Small Property Owners Association

 • April 2018 edition received October (6 months late)

-Recent editions have been timely since Skip Schloming returned as editor.
+Editions became timely again when Skip Schloming briefly returned as editor.
 In the edition received March 2019, Emil Ward was no longer listed as on the SPOA Board.
+Starting with the report for year 2020, Allison Drescher was listed as President.
+We were not aware of an election at that time.

 Advertisement